Printable Worksheets

 5

-Method: Figure out which word is taking the place of a person and select it.
+Method: Figure out which word is telling us about something that is not definite, specific or exact and select it.

-Answer: The word 'She' in the above sentence is taking the place of a person.
-Therefore, the answer is 'She'.
+Answer: The word 'something' in the above sentence is taking the place of a thing but it is not specific.
+Therefore, the answer is 'something'.

 Grades: